patrickthesailorman/msl-pages/README.md

 this means that we can use extra features like `await` and `async`.
 For stylesheets we use [Sass](http://sass-lang.com/) compiler.

+### Setup

+Run the setup.sh script under the `/common` directory.
+    1. Set permissions to execute: `chmod +x setup.sh`
+    2. Run script: `./setup.sh {path-to-cassandra-folder}`

+Example:
+`./setup.sh /Applications/dsc-cassandra-2.2.3`

+This will setup client, server and global dependencies all together.
+Or optionally go through the Installation and build sections of this document.

 ### Installation

 When you checkout the project for the first time, run `npm install`.
 This will install `npm`